Department of Science, Technology, Engineering & Mathematics: Engineering

 - VI.
 Catalog Course Description

 - This course provides an overview of calculus-based engineering dynamics.
-It is a continuation of Engineering Statics.
 Topics include: second moments, particle kinematics and dynamics, rigid body kinematics and dynamics, work-energy concepts, and vibrations.

 - VII.
 Required Course Content and Direction

 Course Learning Goals

 - evaluate the theory behind and the applications of the analysis of engineering dynamics;